-DHCS' Cal MediConnect Performance Dashboard Metrics Summary contains enrollment and demographic information as well as plan performance results on NORC quality measures that monitor HRAs, ICPs, and reassessments.
+DHCS' Cal MediConnect Performance Dashboard Metrics Summary contains enrollment and demographic information as well as MMP performance results on NORC quality measures that monitor HRAs, ICPs, and reassessments.
 DHCS releases dashboard updates one month following the completion of each quarter.
 Additional measures, based on stakeholder feedback, will be added into the dashboard as data becomes available.
+Most recently, throughout 2019, LTSS data has been added into the dashboard.